drewwhitting-arch/prework/README.md

-Practice with Kaggle data after completing some DataCamp classes
+Practice with Kaggle data after completing some Coursera and DataCamp classes